rcarver/config/doc/PATTERNS.md

 A pattern must be reversible.
 That is, it must know how to clean up after itself.
 For example, the `File` pattern knows how to create a file on disk, but it also knows how to delete it.
-Your patterns, not matter how complex, should be just as smart.
-See [writing your own](#writing-your-own) for more information.
+Your patterns, no matter how complex, should be just as smart.

 ## Writing your own